NCAR/cesm_dev/README.md

 ## Development simulations
 Please note that for historical reasons, CESM development simulations before version 109 were tracked in a different repo [amwg_dev](https://github.com/NCAR/amwg_dev/).
 Starting with ***run 110***, after the CESM3 ***code chill*** (effective August 31, 2024), all CESM coupled development simulations are documented in the cesm_dev repository.

-You can find a list of prior CESM development simulations under the [Issues](https://github.com/NCAR/amwg_dev/issues) section.
+You can find a list of CESM development simulations under the [Issues](https://github.com/NCAR/cesm_dev/issues) section.
   - Each simulation is recorded as a github issue.
   - Simulations can be sorted with labels (for instance, compset: BLT1850).

-To request a new simulation run, please use the [Run request](https://github.com/NCAR/amwg_dev/issues/new/choose) template. and provide as much details as possible.
+To request a new simulation run, please use the [Run request](https://github.com/NCAR/cesm_dev/issues/new/choose) template. and provide as much details as possible.

 ## Discussions
 Relevant discussions about CESM development should be posted under the [Discussions](https://github.com/NCAR/cesm_dev/discussions) section.